-Conforming to the standards set by the British Psychological Society, this course also reflects the strengths and interests of our dedicated teaching team.
-We’ll encourage you to develop vital skills in leadership, decision-making, organisational and HR assessment and a knowledge of quality of working life.
+Conforming to the standards set by the British Psychological Society (BPS), our course also reflects the strengths and interests of our dedicated teaching team.
+We’ll encourage you to develop vital skills in leadership, decision-making, organisational and HR assessment, and a knowledge of quality of working life.

 MSc - British Psychological Society (BPS)

 Accredited against the requirements for the Graduate Basis for Chartered Membership (GBC) of the British Psychological Society (BPS).